Usage on NixOS

 The home-manager module does not expose the astal

-cli to the home environment, you have to do that yourself if you want:
+CLI to the home environment, you have to do that yourself if you want:

-home.packages = [ inputs.ags.packages.${pkgs.system}.io ];
+home.packages = [ inputs.astal.packages.${pkgs.system}.io ];

 astal --help